Samn2NPA/DR.CARE/README.md

 # - *DR.CARE App*

-**DR.CARE** is an android app that allows a user to view his Twitter timeline and post a new tweet.
-The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
+**DR.CARE** is an android app support in hospital, can be used by both Doctor and Patient.

 Time spent: **X** hours spent in total